canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 #### IT Talent and Job Satisfaction

 The [2018 Open Source Jobs Report](https://www.linuxfoundation.org/publications/open-source-jobs-report-2018/) found that hiring open source talent is a priority for 80% of hiring managers.
-It also showed only 3% of OSS professionnals say money is the best part of their job.
+It also showed only 3% of OSS professionals say money is the best part of their job.
 There's a growing number of IT professionals with OSS background/experience due to many reasons:

 - OSS is widely used by companies, from development to production, generating high demand for talent;
 - Contributions to OSS projects help being part of a public "network of trust" and lead to a valuable resume;